Manage Copy Through Project Workflows

 02. Add Copy Elements

-1. In the Copy tab, click the Add dropdown and select Element from Master.
+1. In the Copy tab, select the Add drop-down menu

-2. A list of elements defined in the Master Data will appear.
+3. A list of copy elements defined in Master Data appears.

 Note: To manage Master Data elements, refer to the Copy Elements section.

-4. If a needed element is missing, click New Element to create one.
+5. If a required element is not available in the list, select New Element to create one.

 • Element Name: Enter the name of the copy element.
 To add the name in another language, click the globe icon and enter the translated name in the appropriate language box.